eurodecision/pandas-cleaner/docs/source/contributing/development.rst

 3. Finally, click ``Create pull request``.

 The pandas-cleaner team will review your contribution and provide a feedback.
-If every requirement is valid, your changes will be merged in the devlopment branch and released in the next release version.
+If every requirement is valid, your changes will be merged in the development branch and released in the next release version.